Open Honest Foundation

 Structural correctness for software, measurement instruments, and distributed knowledge systems.

-You cannot inspect quality into software; you build it in.
+You cannot inspect quality into software; you must build it in.
 The Foundation's standards work where correctness is determined, at construction, not only where failures are caught, at the end.

 The Open Honest Foundation conducts pre-registered scientific research on the rigorous measurement and reliable production of verifiable software, develops open educational materials and a practitioner certification program, publishes open technical standards that codify the research, and hosts cross-traditional scholarly convenings on the methodology of empirical inquiry.
 The three open standards the Foundation governs (Honest Framework, Slop Audit, and MÉTRON) and the platforms that operate them are the means by which the research, education, standards, and certification programs are delivered.
 They operate in tools and languages teams already use.